CLRX/CLRX-mirror/README.md

 * -C - print configuration dump instead metadatas, CALnotes and setup data
 * -g DEVICETYPE - device type ('pitcairn', 'bonaire'...)
 * -A ARCH - architecture ('gcn1.0', 'gcn1.1' or 'gcn1.2')
+* -t VERSION - driver version for which a binary was generated

 A CLRX assembler accepts source from disassembler.